 Afterall, what comes easy?

-Yes, teaching can be totally creative, but before you start making "creative" lessons, learn the fundamentals.
+Yes, teaching can be totally creative and I think teaching kids is better for that and more fun.
+But before you start making "creative" lessons, I would learn the fundamentals.
 You can take a course.
 Teaching is a responsibility and you owe it to your students, their parents, your boss and yourself to learn how to teach.

 Trust me, an investment in your teaching will make your time abroad better.
 A substantial amount of time will be spent in the classroom.